"The books in this series just get better and better.”

-The guard got off a shot that ripped through Josh’s side right before Josh grabbed the submachine gun and shoved it to the left.
+The guard got off a shot that ripped through Josh’s side right before Josh grabbed the submachine gun and yanked it to the left.
 He held onto the foregrip with one hand while he battered steel punches to the guard’s head, trying for a kill punch to the throat.

 Not hurting the mountain of muscle one bit.

-She grabbed for the Ruger, but missed it as the weapon fell from his hands and skidded behind him.
+She grabbed for the Ruger but missed it as the weapon fell from his hands and skidded behind him.